Dancing on Ice: Cancellation and revival

 On 21 May 2013, Torvill and Dean announced that they would leave the series after its ninth series in 2014, leading to speculation that the whole show would be axed.
 On 24 June 2013 it was rumoured that Dancing on Ice may continue after they have left with new coaches, however, on 22 October 2013 it was confirmed that the show would end after its ninth series in 2014.

 On 4 September 2017, ITV confirmed that the show would return in 2018.
 Torvill and Dean will return to the show as head judges along with Schofield and Willoughby as presenters.
 On 19 October 2017, Ashley Banjo was confirmed as a judge.
 Later that month, Gardiner confirmed that he would return to the judging panel.
 Ashley's brother, Jordan Banjo, acts as the show's backstage digital host.
 ITV Racing's betting presenter Matt Chapman was announced as the new commentator on 16 December 2017.
 However, following the first live show on 7 January, Chapman claimed that he had "quit" the show but it was later confirmed to be a decision by the ITV producers, responding to pressure from the TV audience.
-Sportscaster Sam Matterface was later confirmed as Chapman's replacement.
+ITV and Talksport football commentator Sam Matterface was later confirmed as Chapman's replacement.
 On 21 August 2019, Gardiner confirmed that he would not return for the 12th series in 2020.
 At the start of September, series one contestant John Barrowman was confirmed as his replacement.
 On 3 October 2021, ITV announced that Barrowman would not be returning to the judging panel in 2022.
 In December, it was confirmed that Strictly Come Dancing professional Oti Mabuse would replace him for the fourteenth series.

+In May 2023, Schofield resigned from ITV after admitting to having had a relationship with a young male ITV employee, ultimately confirming his departure from both This Morning and Dancing on Ice.
+Stephen Mulhern, who previously stood in for Schofield as presenter during the fourteenth series, was announced as his replacement and co-hosted alongside Willoughby until the show's cancellation in March 2025.
+Matterface did not return as commentator for the 2025 series and was replaced by Alex Crook, who deputised for him in previous series due to his footballing commitments.